 - test the market and generate interest;

-- collect names and addresses or phone details so you can follow up;
+- collect names and contact details to follow up;

 - make immediate sales.